llaske/sugarizer/README.md

 * `--logoff` to logoff the previous user if one is connected (unsynchronized content will be lost)
 * `--init` to remove all existing Journal and settings (all will be lost)

 If you're a developer you could also launch Sugarizer desktop application using [electron](https://github.com/electron/electron).
-First install Node.js and npm on your computer.
+First, install Node.js and npm on your computer.
 See [here](http://nodejs.org/) for more information.
 Then install electron and specific modules for Sugarizer by running:

 	npm install